Driving in Europe: What You Need to Know

 One of the many great things about living in the UK is the ability to hop on a ferry or the Eurotunnel and be in mainland Europe in a matter of hours.
 It’s no wonder so many of us choose to spend our holidays exploring countries such as France, Belgium, Germany, and Spain.
-But since Brexit, there are new rules for motoring in Europe, and it's important to understand what's different, and what you need to do to comply with the law.
+However, there are a number of rules that you need to comply with when motoring in Europe, and it's important to understand what you need to do to comply with the law.

 Paperwork

-First, the good news – your driving licence will still be valid to drive in most member states in the European Union, although some may also require an International Driving Permit or IDP.
+First, the good news: your driving licence will still be valid to drive in most member states in the European Union, although some may also require an International Driving Permit or IDP.
 You can buy these at Post Offices for £5.50.
-There are two different types, known as 1968 and 1949, and you should check which applies to the country you're visiting.
+There are three different types, known as 1926, 1968 and 1949, and only the latter two will ever apply to Europe.
+You should check which applies to the country you're visiting.

 The need for an IDP will usually arise if you only have a paper UK licence, rather than a photocard.
 UK drivers with licences issued in Gibraltar, Guernsey, Jersey or the Isle of Man may need one.
 The UK government advises you to check with the embassy of the country you're planning on visiting to see if you need an IDP.
 To find out more, read our Guide to Applying for an International Driving Permit.